 4. Get Support

-Everything is easier when you feel well supported, and eating healthy to stay healthy is no exception.
+Everything is easier when you feel well supported, and this is no exception.
 Like all new things, it will be exciting at first and easier to maintain.
 But we’re going for the long-run here, which means that you will inevitably find yourself challenged down the road.
 You will find your willpower weakened at times.
 Having support is crucial to keep you accountable and also to feel like you have at least one person in your corner.
 This post is all about how to gain support when you transition to healthy eating.
 Share your why with your support so they can help remind you when things get tough.

 Image of Justin and Erica Winn on a couch chatting over coffee.